lucaswoj/kallax/CONTRIBUTING.md

 * Prefer interfaces to composition
 * Prefer composition to inheritance
 * Prefer the simplest robust solution
-* Prefer self-hosted-ness
+* Err on the side of solving problems at a lower layer of abstraction
-* Ruthlessly factor out orthogonal functionality
+* Ruthlessly factor low cohesion functionality into separate modules
 * Ruthlessly simplify architecture
 * Prefer the solution with the least code
-* Prefer defaults and conventions whenever they are clear

 ## Stylesheets